CPFA News & Forum

-We’ve collected a variety of original news stories and analyses for your perusing, which focus on education in California, part-time faculty and/or unions in academia that have broad national appeal.
+We’ve curated a variety of original news stories and analyses for your perusing, which focus on education in California, part-time faculty and/or unions in academia that have broad national appeal.
 As might be expected, we take special interest in social justice issues that slip under the radar of the mainstream media.
+Submit Content to the CPFA Blog and add your voice to the growing chorus calling for equity for part-time faculty in higher education.

 Letter of Support for AB 1028: Identifying Potential Risks